 Take the time to talk to your teacher about your concern.
-You can also talk to the International Liaison Alice Kim or the International Manager Lynne Mossop.
+You can also talk to International Manager Lynne Mossop.
 They are very helpful especially in resolving broken friendships.

 Problems with your homestay/designated caregiver

 Make time to talk to the International Manager Lynne Mossop.